pwFoo/Mastodon-OAuth-Documentation/README.md

 > Some resources require no authorization or scope.
 See Mastodon's API documentation

-See OAUth spec section 3.3 for more about scopes
+See OAuth spec section 3.3 for more about scopes

 ### Registration Response